 Cotton Fleece = absorbent (100% cotton)

-Polartec Barrier Fleece = leak resistant (made from recycled soda bottles)
+Polartec Barrier Poly Fleece = leak resistant (made from recycled soda bottles)

-Leak resistant fleece backings are randomly selected from colours currently available.
+Leak resistant fleece backing is randomly selected from colours currently available.

 Initial source manmade fibres such as Zorb or PUL are not used in New Moon Pads.
-Instead, only 100% natural fibre fabrics are used for the pad tops and absorbency layering, and breathable polartec fleece is used for the leak resistant layering which is made from recycled soda bottles.
-I have a true commitment to saveing our environment and working with the best quality fabrics I can source for my products.
+Instead, only 100% natural fibre fabrics are used for the pad tops and absorbency layering, and breathable polartec fleece is used for the leak resistant layering, the same fleece used in high end sportswear.
+I have a true commitment to saving our environment and working with the best quality fabrics I can source for my products.

 Pads are all-in-ones, nothing to stuff, add, or piece together, and are offered in both winged and wingless styles.
 Topped in your choice of high thread count soft cotton or cotton flannel, pads have double brushed flannel center core layering and are backed by Polartec barrier fleece for leakproofing (excluding panty liners) and have quilted channel stitching to direct the flow of moisture to the center of the pad.
 Channel stitching only goes through the absorbent layers and not the fleece backing to prevent wicking.
 Much time and effort is taken in selecting quality print cottons and cotton flannels for an appealing look as well as quality functionality.
 The double brushed flannel (used in the core of the pads) is specifically designed for manufacturing high absorbency products.
 Elemental and thong panty liners are made of all cotton flannel in your choice of flannel or cotton tops.
 All-in-all New Moon Pads are very trim yet VERY absorbent.